Andreas Eberhard von Budberg: Biography

 Born into the Baltic German noble family of Budberg, he was the son of Jacob von Budberg-Bönninghausen and his wife, Marie Elisabeth von Below (1725–1782).
 His ancestors moved to Livonia in the 16th century from Westphalia.
 Budberg was born in Magnushof (now Mangaļmuiža Manor in Trīsciems, Riga) and entered military service in 1759.
 He participated in the Russo-Turkish War of 1768–1774.
 In 1783, Budberg was promoted to podpolkovnik.
-The same year Riga governor-general George Browne recommended Budberg to Empress Catherine II as a diplomat.
+The same year, George Browne, the governor-general of Riga, recommended Budberg to Empress Catherine II as a diplomat.
 In fact, Budberg had been serving in the army as an infantry officer and had no diplomatic experience.
 Brown did it because he was a good friend of Budberg's parents.

 In 1784, he was appointed a tutor to Catherine's grandson Alexander I and held this position until 1795.
 In 1793, Budberg was sent to Stockholm to arrange marriage of Catherine's granddaughter Alexandra Pavlovna and young king of Sweden Gustav IV Adolf.
 Initially consent was given, but later Gustav IV Adolf renounced the betrothal.
 Two years later Budberg was appointed ambassador in Sweden.
 In 1799, Catherine II died and Paul I succeeded her.
 Paul I disliked Budberg and soon he was forced to resign.

 In 1804, Alexander I appointed him to the State Council.
 Budberg was known for his distrust of Napoleon and in 1806, he became Minister of Foreign Affairs.
 However, in 1807, when the treaties of Tilsit were signed, he resigned and retired from politics.